amoudgl/funnybot/README.md

 Read my [blog post](https://amoudgl.github.io/2017-03-01/funnybot/) for detailed analysis and results.

+This project also got coverage in TED ideas: https://ideas.ted.com/can-you-teach-a-computer-to-be-funny/

 ## Datasets

 * **[Short Jokes](https://www.kaggle.com/abhinavmoudgil95/short-jokes)**: It contains 231,657 short jokes and oneliners.
 For the language model, csv file of the dataset is processed and written to a seperate text file `data/shortjokes.txt` with `utils/csv_to_text.py`.